Jalyn Spencer-Harris: 3-season scarf wearing, warm beverage drinking mom of 2

 In 2016, I moved me and my two-year-old daughter gently east to Detroit and found myself, yup you guessed it, alone again!
 As a full-time working mom, I struggled finding friends, childcare, and time for myself, and was like ok something's gotta give.
 So, I left my *stressful* job and took a business planning class where I met Jalyn (and her daughter Violet), and began my journey as part of Detroit Mama Hub.

 Jalyn is an International Board Certified Lactation Consultant (IBCLC) and postpartum doula with over 14 years of personal and professional experience in wellness.
 In addition, she has bachelor's degrees in chemistry and chemical engineering from Spelman College and Georgia Tech, respectively.
 Having a long-held interest in natural health, Jalyn also received a Master's degree in acupuncture from Maryland University of Integrative Health in 2009.
 As the mother of a teenager and preschooler, her passion is for supporting and empowering women as they transition into motherhood.
 She enjoys working with families of all colors, shapes, sizes, and orientations.

 Alex specializes in working with moms to develop their own path.
 Whether that's heading back to the office or setting up shop in their living rooms, she helps moms chart their course and execute the hell out of it.
 In her previous life, she worked to connect brands to audiences and individuals with one another, and her passion ignites when people come together.
-She graduated with a Creative Writing degree from Grand Valley State University and currently resides in Detroit with a spirited four-year-old named Sadie and a very nice letter carrier (aka Mailman!)
+She graduated with a Creative Writing degree from Grand Valley State University and currently resides in Detroit with her spirited daughter, Sadie, and her partner.